 - Ultimately, win majority control over the partisan redistricting process in 2030.

-Swing Left is supporting three gubernatorial races in 2022.
-We are supporting the reelection campaign of Governor Evers in Wisconsin and Governor Whitmer in Michigan, and preparing for competitive races in Florida and Georgia by raising early money for the eventual nominees and supporting early organizing.
-Electing Democrats in these gubernatorial races is critical because all three states will continue to host highly consequential federal elections in the years to come.
+Swing Left is supporting five gubernatorial races in 2022.
+We are supporting the reelection campaign of Governor Evers in Wisconsin and Governor Whitmer in Michigan, and preparing for competitive races in Pennsylvania, Arizona, Florida and Georgia by raising early money for the eventual nominees and supporting early organizing.
+Electing Democrats in these gubernatorial races is critical because all five states will continue to host highly consequential federal elections in the years to come.
 Winning in these states provides a check against further attempts at voter suppression and protection against any attempts at election subversion in 2024.

 Swing Left will continue to monitor the field and place additional target races on the map depending on circumstances on the ground.